-Well, fall is here, and you know what that means: every time you turn around, you’ll be confronted with another pumpkin-flavored item.
+Well, fall is almost here, and you know what that means: every time you turn around, you’ll be confronted with another pumpkin-flavored item.
 Pumpkin latte, pumpkin bread, pumpkin muffins, and even pumpkin beer!
-Pumpkin is the new black, it seems.
-And whether you’re a fan of the new pumpkin rage or not, one thing is for sure: pumpkin is healthy for you (although pumpkin desserts probably don’t count), and it’s healthy for your pet, too!
+Orange (er, pumpkin) is the new black, it seems.
+And whether you’re a fan of the pumpkin rage or not, one thing is for sure: pumpkin is healthy for you, and it’s healthy for your pet, too!

 When you look at the large, round, unassuming orange globe, chances are you are merely plotting which scary face to carve into it this year.
 But inside that hard shell is a wonderland of nutrition just waiting to be consumed by you and your pets.
 What makes the pumpkin so good for our pets can be summed up in one word: fiber.